** EVENT POSTPONED ** New date expected in September. Panel Event – Are we all NOW Gigworkers?

-The purpose of this Panel Enquiry is to understand the current position and the divide between Typical and Atypical work practice models.
+The purpose of this Panel Discussion is to understand the current position and the divide between the different types of work models.
+Of all the words used – including Typical/ Atypical – none really fully hits the target – But “Gigworker” is the one that seems to capture the public and broader interest.
 If we can identify the trends and patterns in our working world, we can identify how we ought to react.
 We are looking for new insights, new knowledge and new solutions.
-The relevance of this is hightened by the advent of a new Government, keen to do new things and also to do things that its political adversaries have ushered them towards.
+The relevance of this is heightened by the advent of a new Government, keen to do new things and also to do things that its political adversaries have ushered them towards.

 The issues here affect every aspect of human endeavour in the UK – Government, Businesses, Unions, Individuals, influencers and commentators.